Nat Craddock

-Nathaniel "Crash" Craddock (born December 3, 1940) is a former American football fullback who played college football for Parsons College and professional football in the National Football League (NFL) for the Baltimore Colts during the 1963 season and in the Canadian Football League (CFL) during the 1964 and 1965 seasons.
+Nathaniel "Crash" Craddock (born December 3, 1940) is an American former professional football player who was a fullback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Parsons Wildcats before playing in the NFL for the Baltimore Colts during the 1963 season and in the CFL during the 1964 and 1965 seasons.

-Early years
+Early life

-A native of Des Moines, Iowa, he played college football at Parsons in Fairfield, Iowa, from 1959 to 1962.
+A native of Des Moines, Iowa, he played college football at Parsons College in Fairfield, Iowa, from 1959 to 1962.

 Professional football

 He played professional football for the Baltimore Colts during the 1963 season, appearing in three NFL games.

 He also played in the Canadian Football League (CFL) for the Montreal Alouettes during the 1964 and 1965 seasons.
 He appeared in nine CFL games.

 Later years

 After retiring from football, Craddock worked as a strength and conditioning coach at a Des Moines high school and as the intramural program coordinator at Kirkwood Community College.
 In 1984, he opened a Nautilus fitness center in Cedar Rapids, Iowa.